Landrum home prices: Need some help understanding why they appreciate?

 Over time, the value of a home will go up and down.
-Almost always, home values appreciate in the long term.
-But there are no "sure things" in real estate.
+Typically, property values appreciate in the long term.
+But, of course, there are no "sure things" in real estate.

-When your house appreciates you have a bigger asset to borrow against, and you'll generate a higher profit when you sell.
-Property values in Landrum shift for many different reasons, so how do you know what you're purchasing today won't depreciate the day after you close?
-The most important element to consider is that you select an agent in Landrum who is familiar with the factors that drive local prices.
+When your property appreciates you have more resources to borrow against, and you'll make a better profit when you sell.
+Property values in Landrum rise and fall for different reasons, so how can you be sure what you're buying today won't depreciate the day after you close?
+It's imperative that you choose a real estate agent in Landrum who recognizes the factors that drive local prices.

-The economy is thought to be the greatest factor affecting real estate appreciation.
-After all, there are a lot of issues on a national level that change your home's value: unemployment, mortgage rates, the stock market, and more.
-However, your home's value and the elements that play the biggest role in its appreciation are specific to the local Landrum economy and housing market.
+What is the top factor affecting real estate appreciation?
+Many guess that it's the economy.
+After all, there are some factors on a national level that impact your property's value: unemployment, interest rates, consumer confidence, and more.
+However, your home's value and the components that play the biggest role in its appreciation are particular to the local Landrum economy and housing market.

-History of appreciation - In the last 5-10 years, have property prices gone up or down?
-Does location or affordability affect how desirable the neighborhood is considered?
+History of appreciation - In the past 5 to 10 years, have property prices risen or declined?
+Does location or affordability affect how desirable the neighborhood is believed to be?

 Economic factors - Have businesses moved into or away from an area?
-Are local companies hiring?
-Is there a nice mix of work in an area, or does it rely upon just one industry?
-All these play a role.
+Are local businesses hiring?
+Is there a good mix of job types in an area, or does it rely upon just one industry?
+These items play a role.